mpgiii/mpgiii/README.md

 I began my career at Aruba Networks working as an embedded software engineer on software of enterprise-grade network switches.

-I am currently a full-stack software development engineer at Amazon working on projects with the goal of reducing returns.
-I previously worked in the Amazon Fashion space.
+I am currently a full-stack software development engineer at Amazon working on internal tooling to enable A/B testing company-wide.
+I previously worked in the Amazon Fashion and Fitness space.

+Though I am currently employed, if you know of any career opportunities in embedded systems, please email me!

 ## What I use GitHub for